raviqqe/pen-design/type_system.md

 ### Maps

-- Keys can be number or string types.
+- Keys are number or string types.

 ```
 {a: b}